syntasso/kratix/docs/quick-start.md

 jenkins.example.promise.syntasso.io   2021-09-03T12:02:20Z
 ```

-On and our Worker cluster, we should see that the Jenkins Operator has been installed.
+On our worker cluster we should see that the Jenkins operator has been installed.

 ```
 kubectl get pods --namespace default --context kind-worker